UrielOfir/ansible/readme.md

 You should add this file to your `.gitigonre` because it contains secret data.
 (The user name and password are the same as the one you used to create the VM, you can find them in the `.tfvars` files on your Terraform pfoject, or in the terraform output)

-6. Add the file `vars`.
+6. In `ansible` directory add the file `vars`.
 This file should contain this data:
     ```
     # the host variable is in the inventory file
     pghost: "<your postgresql service address>